guusj/books/Warbreaker_BrandonSanderson.md

 “Well?” she asked quietly.
 He shook his head.
 “If Denth is here, I couldn’t find him.”
 “No surprise, considering the size of this crowd,” Vivenna said quietly.
 There were bodies all around them—hundreds lining the railing alone.
 “Where did they all come from?
 This is far more jammed than the other assembly sessions.”
 He shrugged.
 “People who are granted a one-time visit to the court can hold their token of entry until they want to use it.
-A lot of them use those at a general court assembly, rather than one of the smaller meetings.
+A lot of them use those at a general Court Assembly, rather than one of the smaller meetings.
 It’s their one chance to see all of the gods together.”
 Vivenna turned back to look over the throng.
 She suspected it also had to do with the rumors she’d heard.
 People thought that this session would be the one where the Pantheon of Returned finally declared war on Idris.
 “Nanrovah argues well,” she said, although she was having trouble hearing him because of the crowds—the Returned apparently had messengers relaying transcripts.
 She wondered why someone just didn’t order all the people to be quiet.
 That didn’t seem to be the Hallandren way.
 They liked chaos.
 Or, at least, they liked the opportunity to sit and chat while important events were in progress.
 “Nanrovah is being ignored,” Vasher said.
 “He’s changed his mind twice now on the same issue.
 He lacks credibility.”